-Backing Up Files
+Back Up Files

-Touch Backup to back up the entire contents of the internal storage to a removable storage device.
-If a USB drive is installed, you can choose to back up to USB or to the removable Storage Card (Micro SD Card).
+Touch Backup to back up the entire contents of the hard drive to a removable storage device.
+If a USB drive is installed, you can choose to back up to USB or to the removable Storage Card (MicroSD Card).
 Otherwise, Storage Card is the default.